 Legislation may come before the House or Senate in one of three forms.

-A resolution serves as an official statement of SGA or a position taken by SGA.
+A resolution serves as an official statement of SGA, or a position taken by SGA.
 A majority vote shall be required for the House or Senate to adopt a resolution.

 A legislative bill serves to amend the bylaws of the SGA.
 A two-thirds (2/3) vote shall be required for the House or Senate to adopt a legislative bill.